mvolkmann/blog/src/smalltalk.md

-The set of "Basic" morphs will now include `BoxedMorph`, `EllipseMorph`, `FrameMorph`, `ImageMorph`, `LabelMorph`, `LineMorph`, `PointerLineMorph`, and `TileResizeMorph`.
+The set of "Basic" morphs will now include `BoxedMorph`, `EllipseMorph`, `FrameMorph`, `ImageMorph`, `LabelMorph`, `LineMorph`, `PointerLineMorph`, `Sonogram`, and `TileResizeMorph`.
+TODO: Why does selecting `Sonogram` lock up the image, requiring a Force Quit?

-Supposedly Cuis 7 will remove support for the UI-Tools package and the desired subpackages will need to be installed individually.
+TODO: Supposedly Cuis 7 will remove support for the UI-Tools package and the desired subpackages will need to be installed individually.
+Still true?

-See my Morphic demos in package `Volkmann` which contains the classes `VButtonDemo` and `VGreet`.
+See my Morphic demos in package `Volkmann` in the classes `MorphicDemos` and `MorphicGreet`.
+In a Workspace, enter `MorphicDemos incDecButtons.` and "Do it".
+Then enter `MorphicGreet new.` and "Do it".

 ### Halo

+A morph halo is a set of circle buttons that surround a morph that each change the morph in some way or reveal information about it.

-To open the halo (set of surrounding buttons) for a morph, cmd-click it in Cuis or option-click it in Squeak.
+To open the halo for a morph,
+cmd-click it in Cuis or option-click it in Squeak.
 If the item is embedded in other morphs, repeat this multiple times until a halo appears around the desired morph.